nickjbrowning/cscs-docs/docs/contributing/index.md

     The diff in this case affects the original 3 lines, and creates a new one.

-This method defines a canonical represention of text, i.e. there is one and only one way to write a paragraph of text, which plays much better with git.
+This method defines a canonical representation of text, i.e. there is one and only one way to write a paragraph of text, which plays much better with git.

 * changes to the text are less likely to create merge conflicts
 * changing one line of text will not modify the surrounding lines (see example above)